meantrix/corrp/paper/paper.md

 # Acknowledgements

-We acknowledge the contributions of the Meantrix team (https://github.com/meantrix) and thank Srikanth Komala Sheshachala (https://github.com/talegari) for the initial inspiration from the `cor2` function [REF].
+We acknowledge the contributions of the Meantrix team (https://github.com/meantrix) and thank Srikanth Komala Sheshachala (https://github.com/talegari) for the initial inspiration from the `cor2` function [@sidekicks:2025].

 # References